Learning to Represent Bilingual Dictionaries: Modeling Bilingual Dictionaries

 \section{Modeling Bilingual Dictionaries}

 We hereby begin our modeling with the formalization of bilingual dictionaries.
 We use $\lang$ to denote the set of languages.
-For a language $\alang \in \lang$, $V_{\alang}$ denotes its vocabulary, where for each word $w \in V_{\alang}$, we use bold-faced $\mathbf{w}\in \mathbb{R}^k$ to denote its embedding vector.
-A $\alang_i$-$\alang_j$ bilingual dictionary $D(\alang_i, \alang_j)$ (or simply $D_{ij}$) contains dictionary entries $(w^i, S_{w}^j) \in D_{ij}$, in which $w^i \in V_{\alang_i}$, and $S_w^j=w_1^j\ldots w_n^j \; (w_\cdot^j \in V_{\alang_j})$ is a cross-lingual word definition that describes the word $w^i$ with a sequence of words in language $\alang_j$.
-For example, a French-English dictionary $D(\mathrm{French}, \mathrm{English})$ provides English definitions for French words, where a $w^i$ could be \emph{app\'etite}, and corresponding $S_{w}^j$ could be \emph{desire for, or relish of food or drink}.
-Note that, for a word $w^i$, multiple definitions in $\alang_j$ may coexist. \modelname is constructed and improved through three stages.
+For a language $\alang \in \lang$, $V_{\alang}$ denotes its vocabulary, where for each word $w \in V_{\alang}$, bold-faced $\mathbf{w}\in \mathbb{R}^k$ denotes its embedding vector.
+A $\alang_i$-$\alang_j$ bilingual dictionary $D(\alang_i, \alang_j)$ (or simply $D_{ij}$) contains dictionary entries $(w^i, S_{w}^j) \in D_{ij}$, in which $w^i \in V_{\alang_i}$, and $S_w^j=w_1^j\ldots w_n^j \; (w_\cdot^j \in V_{\alang_j})$ is a cross-lingual definition that describes the word $w^i$ with a sequence of words in language $\alang_j$.
+For example, a French-English dictionary $D(\mathrm{Fr}, \mathrm{En})$ could include a French word \emph{app\'etite} accompanied by its English definition \emph{desire for, or relish of food or drink}.
+Note that, for a word $w^i$, multiple definitions in $\alang_j$ may coexist. \modelname is constructed and improved through three stages, as depicted in Fig.~\ref{fig:arch-fig}.
 A sentence encoder is first used to learn from a bilingual dictionary the association between words and definitions.
 Then in a pre-trained bilingual word embedding space, multi-task learning is conducted on both directions of a language pair.
 Lastly, joint learning with word embeddings is enforced to simultaneously adjust the embedding space during the training of the dictionary model, which further enhances the cross-lingual learning process.

-The overall learning architecture is depicted in Fig.~\ref{fig:arch-fig}.
+It is noteworthy that, NMT \cite{wu2016google} is considered as an ostensibly relevant method to ours.
+NMT does not apply to our problem setting bacause it has major differences from our work in those perspectives: (i) In terms of data modalities, NMT has to bridge between corpora of the same granularity, i.e. either between sentences or between lexicons.
+This is unlike \modelname that captures multi-granular correspondence of semantics across different modalities, i.e. sentences and words; (ii) As for learning strategies, NMT relies on an encoder-decoder architecture using end-to-end training \cite{luong2015effective}, while \modelname employs joint learning of a dictionary-based sentence encoder and a bilingual embedding space.